-Christ Conquered the Dragon and saw him as lightning fall from the kingdom of heaven.
-When His witnesses spoke of their power over the enemy, Christ told the seventy that He saw Satan as lightning (God's judgment) fall from heaven.
-He saw the victory of the cross that make the saints more than conquerors in this spiritual warfare.
-Christ cast out the Serpent and keeps the messengers from harm by scorpions and dragon and all power of the enemy.
+Christ Conquered the Dragon and thus saw him as lightning fall from the kingdom of heaven.
+When His witnesses spoke of receiving power over the enemy, Christ told the seventy that He saw Satan as lightning (God's judgment) fall from heaven.
+He saw the victory of the cross that makes the saints more than conquerors in this spiritual warfare.
+Christ cast out the Serpent and keeps the messengers from harm of scorpions and dragons and all power of the spiritual enemy.

 - "To open their eyes, and to turn them from darkness to light, and from the power of Satan unto God, that they may receive forgiveness of sins, and inheritance among them which are sanctified by faith that is in me."

-Some people seem to forget the evident symbolism of Revelation, and they get confused with looking at impossible interpretations.
-Christ gave us the power to overcome Satan so that NOTHING he could do can harm us.
-He can persecute us, he can have us stoned to death or even fed to the Lions, but ultimately, he has lost power in the Kingdom because his accusations of sin by the law are meaningless through the work of Christ.
-He is bound and cannot harm us in any way, most certainly not by false Gospel.
+Some people seem to overlook the very evident symbolism of Revelation, and they get confused with accepting impossible interpretations by men.
+Christ gave us the power to overcome Satan so that NOTHING he could do can do us harm.
+Satan can persecute us, he can have us stoned to death or even feed us to the Lions, but ultimately, he has lost power in the Kingdom because his accusations of sin by the law are meaningless through the blood work of Christ.
+He was bound and cannot harm us in any way, most certainly not by false Gospel, so that the church could be built.
 Again:

 There are some misguided souls who take these things literally and choose to go out into the desert and physically handle snakes.
-But that's not what's in view.
+But again, these are symbolic terms, and that's not what is in view anymore than pregnant women floating in heaven was.
 When Mark chapter 16 says we can pick up serpents and not be harmed, and when this verse says we can tred on serpents and scorpions and not be hurt, what is in view as the serpent and scorpion is Satan.
-He is the Serpent that cannot harm us, not a physical snake in the grass.
-He is the scorpion whose tail sting cannot harm us.
-These are symbolic word pictures, and is in no way putting forth a promise of literal immunity from snakes or scorpions!
+He is the Serpent that cannot harm us, not the poison of a physical snake in the grass.
+God makes no such promise to His people.
+Satan is the scorpion whose tail sting cannot harm us.
+These are symbolic word pictures, and is in no way putting forth a promise of literal immunity from snakes or scorpions.